ChristineLoveCoding/HarvardCS50Python/README.md

 # HarvardCS50Python
 Hello !
-This is projects in Harvard CS 50 Python - Artificial Intelligence.
+This is interesting projects in Harvard CS 50 Python - Artificial Intelligence.